shebson/react-static-site-template/README.md

 Builds the app for production to the `build` folder and uploads the build to S3.<br>
 It bundles React in production mode, crawls the app and generates static html snapshots, and then uploads these to S3.
+It also uses purifycss to remove all unused css classes.

 The script will prompt you to confirm changes before it applies them.